-This contrasts with assets which are held for resale in the ordinary course of business as is the Land held for Resale classified and disclosed as Inventories at Note 6.
+This contrasts with assets which are held for resale in the ordinary course of business such as the Land held for Resale classified and disclosed as Inventories note in the model.

 Classification

 A non-current asset classified as held for sale is required to be presented separately from other assets in the statement of financial position.